 For starters, you need to decide on the routine you need to set to get your job done well.
 Some visual reminders might help encourage you – so don’t be afraid to place them around you.
 Any routine you pick should be based on habits you already have developed.

-Think about it – which habits can be useful for you to fulfill your goals and complete your tasks?
+Think about it – which habits can be useful for you to fulfil your goals and complete your tasks?
 Is there anything you’d like to change about your daily practices?
 Consider your ideal working place, the time of day when you’re most productive, your skills and your weaknesses, etc.

 Next, create a list of things that you’d like to turn into your daily routine.
 When you have this information in front of you, you can start working on your new routine.
 This can include handling the most complicated tasks in your most productive hours to complete them faster or scheduling your breaks at your least productive time.